qgallouedec/image_classification_instructions/README.md

 11. Write a function `learn_once_cross_entropy` taking the the same parameters as `learn_once_mse` and returns the same outputs.
 The function must use a cross entropy loss and the last layer of the network must be a softmax.
 We admit that $`\frac{\partial C}{\partial Z^{(2)}} = A^{(2)} - Y`$.
 Where $`Y`$ is a one-hot vector encoding the label.
 12. Write the function `evaluate_mlp` taking as parameter:
       - `data_train`, `labels_train`, `data_test`, `labels_test`, the training and testing data,
+      - `d_h` the number of neurons in the hidden layer
       - `learning_rate` the learning rate, and
       - `num_epoch` the number of training epoch,

     that train an MLP classifier and return the test accuracy computed on the test set.
+13. For `split_factor=0.9`, `d_h=64`, `learning_rate=0.1` and `num_epoch=10_000`, plot the evolution of accuracy across learning epochs.
+Save the graph as an image named `mlp.png` in the `results` directory.

 ## To be handed in

-This work (KNN and NN) must be done individually.
+This work (KNN and MLP) must be done individually.
 The expected output is the archive containing the complete, minimal and functional code corresponding to the tutorial on https://gitlab.ec-lyon.fr.
 To see the details of the expected, see the Evaluation section.

 The last commit is inteded before Monday, November 16, 2022.